 Where $U \vDash \varphi$ for a set of interpretation-state pairs $U$ and any formula $\varphi$ if $\lstate{v} \vDash \varphi$ for all $\lstate{v} \in U$.
 In particular, $\emptyset \vDash \varphi$. \end{enumerate} \end{definition}

-In \rref{itm:dynBoxSem} and \ref{itm:acBoxSem}, reachable worlds are build from final state $\pstate{w}$ and communication $\trace$ as change of state \emph{and} communication are observable.
-Having a strict prefix $\prec$ for the assumption in case \acCommit in \rref{itm:dynBoxSem} excludes when $\A \equiv \C$ the circularity that commitment $\C$ can be proven in states where it is assumed.
+In \rref{itm:dynBoxSem} and \ref{itm:acBoxSem}, reachable worlds are built from states $\pstate{v}$ and $\pstate{w}$, and communication $\trace$, as change of state \emph{and} communication are observable.
+The strict prefix $\prec$ for the assumption in case \acCommit in \rref{itm:dynBoxSem} excludes (when $\A \equiv \C$) the circularity that commitment $\C$ can be shown in states where it is assumed.